-We want to empower MORE homeless working families as they navigate their way to economic and housing stability.
-As agency leaders, we passionately blend our education, work, and experience with a commitment to supply life skills and housing support to families in the Triangle area of North Carolina.
+We want to empower MORE homeless, working families as they navigate their way to economic and housing stability.
+Our staff passionately blends our education, work, and experience with a commitment to supplying life skills and housing support to families in the Triangle area of North Carolina.

 We are excited to invite YOU to join us in helping more families discover their Journey Home!